 Bagged vs. Bagless: Bagless

-Weight and Maneuverability: 2.74 kg, light, easy to maneuver
+Weight and Maneuverability: 3.25 kg, Lightweight

 Corded vs. Cordless: Cordless